 READY TO SIGN UP?

-If your congregation is interested in participating in a Fall/Winter 2019 cohort, here is what is required:
+If your congregation is interested in participating in a future cohort, here are some next steps:

-- Gather a Guiding Team of four to six members willing to engage in the three 2019 trainings listed above.
+- Gather a Guiding Team of four to six members to participate in the trainings listed above.
 Each Guiding Team will be responsible to help others from the congregation to participate in the activities and learning that will take place between trainings.

 - Each council will need to pray over, discuss, and approve their congregation’s participation.